Matt Jaskol

-Matthew A. Jaskol (born October 15, 1984) is an American professional auto racing driver who has competed in a variety of disciplines including kart, open-wheel, and stock car racing.
-He last competed in the NASCAR Xfinity Series, driving the No. 13 Toyota Supra for MBM Motorsports.
+Matthew Allen Jaskol (born October 15, 1984) is an American professional auto racing driver and spotter.
+He has competed in a variety of different racing disciplines including kart, open-wheel, and stock car racing (including the NASCAR Xfinity and Truck Series).
+As a spotter, Jaskol won the 2016 Indianapolis 500 as the spotter for Alexander Rossi.

 After spending much of his early career in karting, Jaskol became a member of the Red Bull Driver Search and competed in Formula BMW USA, where he won Red Bull's first race in North America in 2004.
 The following year, he won the American Speed Association Speed Truck Challenge championship.
 He would later race in the Indy Pro Series and the NASCAR Whelen All-American Series.

 He also works as a skydiver, driving instructor, and stunt driver.